Difference Between Texas Holdem & Omaha

 In Texas Holdem, you are dealt 2 cards.
 There is then the flop, turn and river known as the board or community cards, which are 5 cards.
 With the 5 cards on the board, and the 2 cards in your hand, you then use all 7 cards to make the best possible hand.
 So if the board is a rainbow board of AKQJT then the best possible hand for all players is the broadway straight.

 Getting confused by this difference is actually a common occurrence in online poker, and you will frequently see players at lower limits make mistakes like this.
-If you have never played Omaha before then we recommend practising it for play money first before actually playing for real money.
-Pokerstars offer the best play money Omaha games.
+If you have never played Omaha before then we recommend practicing it for play money first before actually playing for real money.
+Bovada offer the best play money Omaha games.

 Comments/More Information Needed?